-- Compatibility: A framework that is usable to develop and run on the users machine, namely ours and our clients machines. - Ease of Integration: We need a framework that we can easily add to our existing codebase. - Easy Learning Curve: Knowing that a GPU solution is something that none of us have ever worked with, the framework that allows us to begin working on a solution the guickest will be the best.
+- Compatibility: A framework that is usable to develop and run on the users machine, namely ours and our clients machines. - Ease of Integration: A framework that can be added to our existing codebase.

+• Easy Learning Curve: Knowing that a GPU solution is something that none of us have ever worked with, the framework that allows us to begin working on a solution the quickest will be the best.